Area Forecast Discussion

 CERTAINTY...

-The level of certainty for days 1 and 2 is high.
+The level of certainty for days 1 and 2 is medium.
 The level of certainty for days 3 through 7 is medium.

 Certainty levels include low...medium...and high.
 Please visit www.weather.gov/hnx/certainty.html for additional information and/or to provide feedback.